Lesotho’s Food Insecurity and the US AIM for Climate

 “The goal of AIM for Climate, which will be advanced at the U.N.
 Food Systems Summit in September 2021 and launched at COP26 in November 2021, is to increase and accelerate global innovation research and development (R&D) on agriculture and food systems in support of climate action.”

-According to the announcement, “The world’s growing population is increasingly dependent on vulnerable food production as the climate crisis undermines longstanding agricultural practices – threatening to damage the sector and keep millions of people in poverty.
+The announcement states, “The world’s growing population is increasingly dependent on vulnerable food production as the climate crisis undermines longstanding agricultural practices – threatening to damage the sector and keep millions of people in poverty.
 Innovative climate-smart technologies and approaches are urgently required to improve food security and drive economic growth.”

 Otto, F. & Verschuur, J. (2021, March 16).
 To what extent does climate change affect food insecurity?
 What we found in Lesotho.
 The Conversation.
 Retrieved from https://theconversation.com/to-what-extent-does-climate-change-affect-food-insecurity-what-we-found-in-lesotho-156527

 Launching Agriculture Innovation Mission for Climate.
-(2021, April 23).
-U.S. Department of State.
+(2021, April 23) US Department of State.
 Retrieved from https://www.state.gov/launching-agriculture-innovation-mission-for-climate/

 Leave a Reply